aganrustemi-cyb/cyber-soc-lab/LAB-SETUP.md

 The goal of this setup is to:

---Deploy foundational security tooling that mirrors production SOC stacks
+-Deploy foundational security tooling that mirrors production SOC stacks

---Generate meaningful telemetry from simulated attacker activity
+-Generate meaningful telemetry from simulated attacker activity

---Correlate and analyze logs across network, endpoint, and SIEM platforms
+-Correlate and analyze logs across network, endpoint, and SIEM platforms

---Support incident investigation workflows with case management and automated enrichment
+-Support incident investigation workflows with case management and automated enrichment

---Integrate threat intelligence into detection logic and alert triage
+-Integrate threat intelligence into detection logic and alert triage

 ## 🚀 Quick Navigation
 Click a link to jump to that section below